 It had 27 colours compared to only 16, graphics display modes of 160×200 with 16 colours from a palette of 27, 320×200 with 4 colours from a palette of 27, and 640×200 with 2 colours from a palette of 27

 With the very important trade off being that all of these display modes required a truly vast 16K of RAM, 6K more than the C64 at even its most memory hungry and a 320 by 200 pixel display on the C64 can be sixteen colours (so four times the equivalent resolution on the Amstrad CPC) but potentially take a mere 2K.
-The BBC Micro shares the Motorola CRTC6845 which drives the display as well, but has some modes that are lighter on RAM which the CPC lacks, making it something of a step backwards from the 1981 implementation.
+The BBC Micro shares the Motorola CRTC6845 which drives the Amstrad’s display as well, but has some modes that are lighter on RAM which the CPC lacks, making the newer machine something of a step backwards from the 1981 implementation.

 It didn’t have any sprites, but neither did most other computers, and you couldn’t have everything!